In this Article:

 Phase Two: Area Team Available

-- Beginning April 12th, there will be a pause on student holds, so that any students without a pending placement, can be made Area Team Available to teams on April 14th
+Beginning in March (exact date TBD), there will be a pause on student holds, so that any students without a pending placement, can be made Area Team Available to teams starting the following week (exact date TBD).

-- The staff will work to best link students so that each Team receives students from a variety of countries, and they will give special care in spreading out challenging-to-place students among Teams and across Regions
+- The staff will equitably link students so that each Team receives students from a variety of countries, and they will balance the distribution of challenging-to-place students across Teams and Regions.

-- During this phase, volunteers will have the opportunity to get to know specific students to share with schools, area team volunteers, and potential host families, without worrying about another area team placing the student.
+During this phase, volunteers will have the opportunity to get to know specific students to share with schools, Area Team volunteers, and potential host families, without worrying about another Team placing the student.

 - You may write or modify student bios to customize for your local communities